chainpoint/chainpoint-core/README.md

 [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)
 [![License: AGPL v3](https://img.shields.io/badge/License-AGPL%20v3-blue.svg)](https://www.gnu.org/licenses/agpl-3.0)

-Chainpoint Core is a data integrity service which collects hash input from [Chainpoint Nodes](https://github.com/chainpoint/chainpoint-node-src) via a web API, aggregates the hashes into a single root hash, then periodically commits the root hash to the Bitcoin blockchain as a form of distributed digital notarization.
+Chainpoint is a protocol for anchoring data the Bitcoin blockchain.
+The Chainpoint Core software runs as a node on a distributed network.
+Cores receive hashes from Chainpoint Nodes, aggregate these hashes into a root hash, and periodically commit the root hash to the Bitcoin blockchain.

 ## Important Notice